TechEarl

 CI: which one your pipeline should read

 In CI you usually do not run a version manager at all.
-GitHub Actions' actions/setup-node reads any of the pinning files directly, which is the cleanest way to keep CI on the same version as local dev:
+GitHub Actions' actions/setup-node reads any of the pinning files directly, which is the cleanest way to keep CI on the same version as local dev.
+I cover the action end to end, including caching and the version-file behavior, in the setup-node CI guide:

 yaml